fredericpoitevin/autosfx-scripts/README.md

-# autosfx-scripts
-Bash and Slurm scripts used in the workflow
+*(deprecated)*
+We store this as a back-up of the scripts used on Cori in August 2020.

+Development of the autosfx workflow can be found [here](https://github.com/slaclab/autosfx).